23 apr

 Google & Amazon make the difference

-The "cloud" only became as popular as it is today when Google and Amazon used the term for their marketing 10 years later.
-One example is Amazon's "Elastic Compute Cloud" from 2006, although Google leader Eric Schmidt had dropped the word "cloud computing" at a conference just a few weeks earlier.
-At the time, it was claimed that this was a deliberate move against Amazon.
+The „cloud“ only found its modern popularity when Google and Amazon Ten years later, they used the term for their marketing.
+An example is Amazon's „Elastic Compute Cloud“ from 2006.
+However, Google CEO Eric Schmidt had mentioned the word „cloud computing“ just a few weeks earlier at a conference.
+It was claimed at the time that this was a deliberate move against Amazon.

-The term "cloud" already has a lot of history behind it.
-It is sometimes used in a very ambiguous way to describe a wide variety of services and applications on the internet.
-This diversity is perhaps also the reason why it has not yet found a place in the dictionary.
-This cloud is a little nebulous.
+The term „cloud“ already has a considerable history behind it.
+Yet, it is at times used very ambiguously to describe a wide variety of services and applications on the internet.
+This diversity is perhaps why it hasn't yet found a place in the Duden dictionary.
+A little nebulous, this cloud.

 © 2015 | Versino Projects GmbH